gastonbordet/js-algorithms-and-data-structures/Data structures/README.md

 There's to main approches to traversing a tree, breath-first search (bfs) and depth-first search (dfs)

 Breath-first search visit every node on the same level

+Depth-first preorder search first hits the end of the tree and then check the rest of the nodes.